bcgov/cas-clamav-scanner/README.md

     > - `${BUCKET_ROOT}-cvd-mirror`

 1. Initialize the gcloud CLI environment with your project ID: `gcloud config set project "${PROJECT_ID}"`.
 1. Configure the Terraform variables.
-This assumes you are in the in the `{repo}/gcloud/malware-scanner` directory.
+This assumes you are in the in the `{repo}` directory.
 The contents of the config.json configuration file are passed to Terraform by using the TF_VAR_config_json variable, so that Terraform knows which Cloud Storage buckets are to create.
 The value of this variable is also passed to Cloud Run to configure the service.

 ```bash
 TF_VAR_project_id=$PROJECT_ID